kavyar1822/AI-Based-Document-Search-Engine/README.md

 ### Lack of User-Friendly and Integrated Intelligent Search Systems

 Several existing solutions focus either on retrieval speed or AI intelligence, but very few systems successfully combine Many systems are technically complex and difficult for general users to operate.
-There is a need for a practical, scalable, and user-friendly intelligent document search platform capable of handling unstructured documents efficiently.
+There is a need for a practical, scalable, and user-friendly intelligent document search platform capable of handling unstructured documents efficiently.[1][3]

 ---

 # 5. Problem Statement

-Existing document search systems mainly rely on keyword-based retrieval techniques, which fail to understand the semantic meaning and context of user queries.
+Existing document search systems mainly rely on keyword-based retrieval techniques, which fail to understand the semantic meaning and context of user queries[2][3].
 As a result, users often receive irrelevant or incomplete search results while working with large collections of unstructured documents such as PDFs, reports, and text files.

 Current AI-based retrieval systems improve search accuracy but suffer from limitations such as high computational cost, scalability issues, implementation complexity, and dependency on large-scale infrastructure.
-Many existing solutions also lack efficient handling of unstructured data, intelligent answer generation, and user-friendly interaction.
+Many existing solutions also lack efficient handling of unstructured data, intelligent answer generation, and user-friendly interaction.[1]

 Therefore, there is a need for an intelligent, scalable, and context-aware document search system that can efficiently process unstructured documents, understand semantic meaning, and provide accurate and relevant information retrieval using Artificial Intelligence techniques.